Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Local theory for the dual pair

 where $\Hom$ is taken in the derived category $\D_{\HH Q\GG_a(\cO)}(\Upsilon_a(F))$.
 By adjointness,

 where $\Hom$ in the RHS is taken in $\D_{\HH Q\GG_0(\cO)}(\Upsilon_0(F))$.
 We are reduced to show that for any $0\ne \mu\in\Lambda^+_{\HH}$ with $\<\mu, \check{\alpha}_0\>=0$ one has

 in $\D_{\HH Q\GG_0(\cO)}(\Upsilon_0(F))$.
-For $m\le n$ this is proved in (\cite{L2}, part 2) of Lemma~14). \end{Prf}
+For $m\le n$ this is proved in (\cite{L2}, part 2) of Lemma~9). \end{Prf}

-As in the case $m>n$, assume for a moment that $k_0\subset k$ is a finite subfield, and all the objects introduced in Section~4 have a $k_0$-structure.
-The following result is analogous to Proposition~A.1, its proof is omited.
+\sssec{} As in the case $m>n$, assume for a moment that $k_0\subset k$ is a finite subfield, and all the objects introduced in Section~4 have a $k_0$-structure.
+The following result can be proved exactly as Proposition~A.1 (it is not used in the paper, the proof is omitted).

 \begin{PpAA} Assume $m\le n$.
 Then the map $K_0({_{-a}\Sph_{\HH}})\otimes\Qlb \to \Weil_a(k_0)$ given by $\cS\mapsto \tr_{k_0}\H^{\la}_{\HH}(\cS, I_0)$ is an isomorphism of $\Qlb$-vector spaces. \end{PpAA}